sebastinas/python-libdiscid/docs/index.rst

 python-libdiscid |release|
 ==========================

-`python-libdiscid` provides Python 3 bindings for :musicbrainz:`libdiscid`.
-`libdiscid`'s main purpose is the calculation of :musicbrainz:`identifiers <Disc ID>` for audio discs to use for the MusicBrainz_ database.
+`python-libdiscid` provides Python 3 bindings for libdiscid_. `libdiscid`'s main purpose is the calculation of Disc ID for audio discs to use for the MusicBrainz_ database.

 `python-libdiscid` is released under the :ref:`MIT license <license>`.